-Sardar Chemical produce complete range of Direct Dyes & for there are certain products we are the only manufacturer in Pakistan.
-The direct dyes offered by Sardar Chemicals are suitable for dyeing cotton and viscose in the form of fabric, yarn, loose cotton.
-These dyes are available in complete range and are Azo free.
-Our range is provide in proper and durable packing to make sure that these reach our clients safely and can be stored to maintain its shelf life.
+Sardar Chemicals, a best dyes manufacturer, produces a complete range of Direct Dyes & there are certain products for which we are the only manufacturer in Pakistan.
+The AZO free dyes offered by Sardar Chemicals are suitable for dyeing cotton and viscose in the form of fabric, yarn, loose cotton.
+These dyes are available in complete range and are AZO free.
+Our range is provided in proper and durable packing to make sure that these reach our clients safely and can be stored to maintain their shelf life.